uttkarshnjr10/Springboot_Authentication/README.md

 ---

-##  Why This Repo?
-I wanted a **scratchpad** where I can try out things,
-document mistakes, and build a stronger foundation in Spring Boot.

----

-##  Next on My List
-- Role-based authentication.
-- Refresh tokens.
-- Connecting with MySQL/Postgres.
-- Deploying a small Spring Boot app to the cloud.

----

 ##  Note
 This is **not** a polished project — it's just me being curious and learning step by step.